+OCTEK Pointer-386 incorporates a cache controller with maximum 64K byte cache memory.
+The cache controller is integrated into the chipset, which will simplify the system design and reduce the chip count.
 The cache controller works jointly with the memory controller.
 This arrangement can speed up memory access when a cache read miss occurs and hence the overall performance is improved.
 For a cache read hit, the CPU operation is completed with zero wait state.

-Posted write mechanism is implemented.
-The memory write is buffered and runs at zero wait state.
+The cache memory size is 32KB or 64KB and the line size is 4, 8 or 16 bytes.
 The design of the cache controller is intended to provide optimum performance with simple construction.
 With 64KB cache memory, hit rate exceeds 95% and the wait state is almost eliminated.